ACDT Time Zone Guide

 Meaning and Usage

-ACDT stands for Australian Central Daylight Time and has a UTC+10:30 offset.
-It is used in Australia as the daylight saving time version of the central time zone.
+ACDT stands for Australian Central Daylight Time and uses UTC+10:30.
+It is observed in Australia during the daylight saving period in regions that switch from ACST.

-Compare ACDT with other time zones using visual hour-by-hour tables and scheduling grids.
-Export meetings with ICS download or add them to Google Calendar and Gmail.
+Compare ACDT with other time zones using visual hour-by-hour tables and scheduling tools.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert ACDT to Other Time Zones